oiza-web/voltfleet/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+## Design Approach

+In this project, I chose to use images that effectively communicate the brand and tell a story across different sections of the index page.
+Given more time, I would have added greater interactivity and animated the hero component and other components not added to dynamically display the number of vehicles sold.

+For the design, I utilized Figma to create high-fidelity mockups.
+The development was done using Nuxt.js and Vue for the component structure, alongside Vuetify as the CSS framework.

+Nuxt.js provides a built-in structure that enhances scalability and improves page presentation for SEO.
+Additionally, it optimizes image loading times, contributing to a better user experience.